Oliver-NG23/FSteps_Python/README.md

 # FSteps_Python
-### This repository is about my first steps for Pyhton
+### This repository is about my first steps in Pyhton